robertjdoig/telement/Matthew_Duddington_Report.md

 - Adds a new crystal to the player's stock of the relevant type.
 - Finally a short cooldown is set to prevent accidental spamming of the power.

-In the case of both the Add and Subtract, with further development of the project, some of the shared behaviours on each element's path could be wrapped up into separate function graphs to avoid duplication (such as the crystal array incrementing and decrementing).
+In the case of both the Add and Subtract, with further development of the project, several of the shared behaviours on each element's path could be wrapped up into separate function graphs to avoid aspects of duplication (such as the crystal array incrementing and decrementing).
+However, during development it was important to keep each of the three tracks independent as the order of different nodes was interrupted or adjusted for the particular requirements of each effect.

 **Aimed object detection**
 Raycast function checks for collision with specifically tagged objects, informing the UI class of points of interest to display to the player informational graphics.